 Signs of Choline Deficiency

 - Learning disabilities

 - Nerve damage

 1. Forms DNA and Cell Structures

 What is choline used for in the body?
-Choline health benefits include the ability to help form DNA and maintain cell structure.
-Choline helps the body absorb fat that is used to create cell structures and membranes.
+Well, choline health benefits include the ability to help form DNA and maintain cell structure.
+You see, choline helps the body absorb fat that is used to create cell structures and membranes.
 The body needs choline to signal messages to other parts of the body and allow the cells to hold their structure.
 (1)

 2. Supports Central Nervous System

 Choline health benefits include the ability to support the central nervous system.
 The body uses choline to aid in nerve signaling and help form tissue in the nervous system.
 Research suggests that choline can help improve signaling capacity and protect vital neuronal membranes from damage.
 A choline deficiency can lead to problems with memory and concentration, along with mood changes and cognitive impairments.